Hydroman

-Hydroman is a fictional superhero character who first appeared in comic books from Eastern Color Printing in 1940.
+Hydroman is a superhero who first appeared in American comic books from Eastern Color Printing in 1940.

 Created by Bill Everett, Hydroman first appeared in the premiere issue of Reg'lar Fellers Heroic Comics (August 1940).

 History

 In Superhero Comics of the Golden Age, Mike Benton wrote:

 Issue #14 (Sept.
 1942) introduced Rainbow Boy, who would be Hydroman's sidekick.
 Hydroman's last appearance in this title was in issue #29 (March 1945).

 In 2008, Hydroman appeared in the Dynamite Entertainment miniseries Project Superpowers; here he was referred to by the nickname "Hydro", possibly to avoid any conflicts with Marvel Comics who by now had a supervillain character called Hydro-Man.

 Fictional biography

 In 1940, a young chemical engineer named Harry Thurston accidentally created a compound that could convert human flesh into water, and he spilled some on his hand.
 He called out to his friend Bob Blake, who was then accidentally doused with a large amount of the substance and turned completely into "living water".
 Harry found an antidote and poured it into Bob.
 Restored to human form, Bob soon discovered that he could now transform any part of his body into water and control its form and movement.
 Deciding to put his new abilities to good use, Bob became a costumed crimefighter and called himself Hydroman.
 Originally his outfit was shirtless, but later he wore a see-through shirt.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Hydroman defeats spies, an alien invasion led by the Great One, Yellow Perils, fifth columnists, the Phantom, the Alchemist, and the Native American murderer Black Bird".

 Later, Hydroman gained a partner in the form of Jay Watson, a young employee of the Wizard Kid Radio Program.
 When exposed to sunlight, Jay could fly at the speed of light, leaving a rainbow-like trail in his wake which he could shape and control (much like Green Lantern's ring power).
 In his costumed identity of "Rainbow Boy", Jay worked with Hydroman and also went on solo adventures.